-Sierra Instruments maintains a fully-equipped calibration laboratory.
-All measuring and test equipment used in the calibration of Sierra meters are traceable to NIST standards.
-Sierra is ISO-9001 registered and conforms to the requirements of ANSI/NCSL-Z540 and ISO/IEC Guide 25.
-If the flow body or electronics have been damaged or you simply want to have the flow meter re-calibrated, contact the factory for return shipping instructions.
+Sierra Instruments maintains fully equipped, quality controlled Flow Calibration Metrology Laboratories for re-calibration.
+These laboratories have ISO 9001 certification.
+If the flow body or electronics have been damaged or if you simply want to have the flow meter re-calibrated, contact the factory for shipping instructions.
 Calibration must be performed by qualified personnel using NIST-traceable equipment.